mrdonado/health-nlp-node/Readme.md

 This project contains a nodeJS/Express app that gets jobs via a REST API and inserts them into a beanstalkd queue.

-### Beanstalkd
+### Beanstalkd and the analyzer

-The first thing you need is a beanstalkd service.

-If you have docker on your system just type `make runqueuedocker` in order to start a dockerized beanstalkd queue.

-If you want to install it locally on your system, and you are running a debian based linux distribution, you can install beanstalkd by typing this on the console:

-`sudo apt-get install beanstalkd`.

-If you're using MacOSX or another linux distribution, just follow the [instructions on the official documentation](http://kr.github.io/beanstalkd/download.html).

-In order to start the beanstalkd service, you can type this on the shell:

-`beanstalkd -l 127.0.0.1 -p 11300`

-Alternatively, `npm run queue` runs exactly that command.
+This project depends on beanstalkd and the health-nlp-analyzer.
+You can find more information about how to set up your environment and run such services on the [health-nlp-analysis's readme](https://github.com/fjrd84/health-nlp-analysis).

-By default, we're using port `11300` and IP `127.0.0.1`.
-You can change this in the `config.ini` file.
+By default, we're using port `11300`, IP `127.0.0.1` and the default pipe on beanstalkd.
+You can change this in the `.env` file.

 ### NPM Dependencies